Office of Judicial Support

-Passport Card - The card may only be used for land and sea travel and cannot be used for air travel.
+Passport Card - The card may only be used for land and sea travel and cannot be used for international air travel.
+However, a Passport Card can always be used as federally compliant identification for US air travel or for entrance to federal buildings.
 Customers may apply for the Passport Card at any time.

 The passport card was designed to meet the requirements of the land and sea phase of the Western Hemisphere Travel Initiative (WHTI) which becomes effective June 2009.
 The card meets the specific needs of U.S. border resident communities.
 It facilitates entry and expedites document processing at U.S. land and sea ports-of-entry when arriving from Canada, Mexico, the Caribbean region and Bermuda.

 The passport card is not valid for international travel by air.
 It will otherwise carry the rights and privileges of the U.S. passport book and will be adjudicated to the exact same standards.